-Describe the proposed development's water requirements and on-site water management infrastructure, including modelling to demonstrate the infrastructure's adequacy under a range of potential climatic conditions, including extremes associated with predicted climate change.
+• Describe the proposed development's water requirements and on-site water management infrastructure, including modelling to demonstrate the infrastructure's adequacy under a range of potential climatic conditions, including extremes associated with predicted climate change.

-- Provide salt balance modelling that includes stores and the movement of salt between stores, and takes into account seasonal and long-term variation. - Indicate the vulnerability to contamination (e.g., from salt production and salinity) and the likely impacts of contamination on the identified water-dependent ecological assets. - Provide a quantitative site-level water balance model describing the total water supply and demand under a range of rainfall conditions and allocations of water for mining activities (e.g., dust suppression, coal washing), including all sources and uses. - Provide estimates of the quality and quantities of operational discharges under dry, median and wet conditions, potential emergency discharges due to unusual events and the likely impacts on water-dependent ecological assets.
+- Provide salt balance modelling that includes stores and the movement of salt between stores, and takes into account seasonal and long-term variation. - Indicate the vulnerability to contamination (e.g., from salt production and salinity) of, and the likely impacts of contamination on, the identified water-dependent ecological assets. - Identify how produced water, brine and waste from water treatment plants that are stored on site during operations will be managed and disposed of after operations cease, where applicable. - Provide a quantitative site-level water balance model describing the total water supply and demand under a range of rainfall conditions and allocations of water for mining activities (e.g., dust suppression, coal washing), including all sources and uses. - Provide estimates of the quality and quantities of operational discharges under dry, median and wet conditions, potential emergency discharges due to unusual events, and the likely impacts on water-dependent ecological assets.